 In Centenary University’s Bachelor of Arts (B.A.) in Psychology program, you will study the principle theories behind human thought, behavior and emotions.
 You will learn how you can gain invaluable insights into how people relate with each other by observing and recording their actions.

 Our Psychology major lets you design a program suited for your style of learning and your career interests.
 The major combines a strong liberal arts foundation, core psychology classes and a career concentration comprised of four courses in either another discipline or a specific area of psychology.
 Career concentrations include:

 - Clinical Psychology

 A bachelor’s degree is a prerequisite for graduate study in psychology, but it is also a common path to graduate and professional education in law, medicine, education, business and social work.

 Many of our Psychology majors head straight to the workforce with highly marketable skills in career fields such as human resources, research, journalism and public and community service.

 Throughout the curriculum, you will have the opportunity to engage in research — first by reviewing and presenting others’ scholarly work and later by designing and executing your own empirical research studies.

 In addition to research opportunities on campus, Psychology majors may opt for internships for academic credit with more than 50 regional clinical, health care, criminal justice and social service agencies and organizations.

-Dr. Keith Morgen, Associate Professor of Psychology at Centenary University, recently published a book titled Substance Use Disorders and Addiction by Sage Publishing.
+Dr. Keith Morgen, Professor of Counseling, Director, Graduate Counseling Programs, School of Natural, Health, Social, and Behavioral (NHSB) Sciences at Centenary University, recently published a book titled Substance Use Disorders and Addiction by Sage Publishing.